Academic Regulations

 The Committee on Instruction

-The undergraduate curriculum for Columbia College, and all attendant policies, are governed by the Committee on Instruction, composed of twelve faculty members representing the three academic divisions (humanities, social sciences, and natural sciences), as well as faculty representatives from Barnard College, the Fu Foundation School of Engineering and Applied Science, and the School of the Arts.
+The undergraduate curriculum for Columbia College, and all attendant policies, are managed by the Committee on Instruction, which is co-chaired by the Dean of Columbia College and the Dean of the School of General Studies and which has twelve faculty members representing the three academic divisions (humanities, social sciences, and natural sciences), as well as faculty representatives from Barnard College, the Fu Foundation School of Engineering and Applied Science, and the School of the Arts.

 This Bulletin reflects in its annual publication the curriculum and policy recommendations approved by the Committee on Instruction.